rovermicrover/-x4-race-weapons-enabled/README.md

 # About

-Egosoft almost fully implemented Paranid Mass Driver and Teladi Muon Charger, specific weapons, but failed to polish them and release.
+Egosoft almost fully implemented Paranid Mass Driver and Teladi Muon Charger but failed to polish and release them.
 This leaves only the Argon with a race specifc weapon the Argon Ion Blaster.
 This mod:

 * Adds the Paranid Mass Driver and Teladi Muon Charger to the game.